nikshinde1996/design-pattern-cookbook/Java/AbstractFactoryMethod/README.md

-### Abstract Factory Method
+### Abstract Factory Method - CREATIONAL DESIGN PATTERN
-1. This is creational design pattern.
-2. Abstract factory provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+1. Abstract factory provides an interface for creating families of related or dependent objects without specifying their concrete classes.
     * factory of factories.
     * super factory that creates other factories.